Mali Axinn ‘21Major: Biology

-Eyasu Shumie ‘21Major: Undecided
+Eyasu Shumie ‘21Major: English and Cities

 Caroline Tien '20Major: English

-Caroline is a junior English major and biology minor.
+Caroline (she/her/hers) is a English major and biology minor.
 Appropriately enough, she loves reading and writing, as well as animals (she has a sixth sense for when dogs are on campus), art, tennis, and late-night walks (not necessarily in that order).
 Caroline's taken a wide range of classes over the course of her time at Haverford besides those required for her major and minor, including but not limited to psychology, history, third-year Mandarin, anthropology, classics, and creative writing.
-Besides working for the Writing Center, she's a writer for student newspaper the Clerk and the Haverford communications department.
+Besides working for the Writing Center, she's a writer for student newspaper The Clerk and the Haverford communications department.
 She looks forward to reading your papers and is comfortable with academic writing in a variety of disciplines!